Molalla, Oregon, US

 An alternate put-in on the Table Rock Fork just upstream of B Ranch.

 The river drops away and into a narrow gorge, and it looks from above like there's going to be something wild in there, but it's generally benign.
 Just some crashing waves and swirlies, and a pretty gorge below.
+Be alert after high flows because a log jam here would be difficult/impossible to avoid.

 When you look down at this rapid from the road you cannot see how much it drops because you are above it.
 The lines are not hard, and there are no exceptional hazards, but it has two blind horizons and it is long, making swims long and potentially unpleasant.